InteragencyEcologicalProgram/e-device/docs/05-PowerApps.md

    <td style="text-align:left;min-width: 2.5cm; font-weight: bold;max-width: 3.5cm; font-weight: bold;"> Photo Integration </td>
    <td style="text-align:left;min-width: 2.5cm; max-width: 4cm; "> Collect photo &amp; assoc. with element </td>
    <td style="text-align:left;min-width: 2cm; max-width: 2.5cm; "> Yes </td>
-   <td style="text-align:left;min-width: 4cm; max-width: 5.5cm; "> ;Power Apps has a Camera control function; for a Power App form in Canvas, multiple photos can be linked to a record without the use of a Power Automate routine. https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/controls/control-add-picture </td>
+   <td style="text-align:left;min-width: 4cm; max-width: 5.5cm; "> Power Apps has a Camera control function; for a Power App form in Canvas, multiple photos can be linked to a record without the use of a Power Automate routine. https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/controls/control-add-picture </td>
    <td style="text-align:left;min-width: 4cm; max-width: 5.5cm; "> In the Bay Study Power Apps demo, a photo button provides the option to upload a photo or document or take a photo using the camera on the device. </td>
    <td style="text-align:left;"> Other demos show attachments uploaded to a Power Apps form and added to a Sharepoint list without the use of Power Automate. </td>
   </tr>